irvingdinh/blog/src/content/posts/2025/11/multi-agent-ai-code-review/index.md

 date: 2025-11-30T10:00:00+07:00
 title: "Letting Multiple AI Agents Review My Code"
 tags: [ai, tooling]
+description: "I'm using CodeRabbit and Cursor Agent Review to look over my work before submitting it.
+They're great, but it still feels like it's not enough for me."
 ---

 I'm using CodeRabbit and Cursor Agent Review to look over my work before submitting it.
 They're great, but it still feels like it's not enough for me.